The Amazing Spider-Man (2012 video game): Nintendo 3DS and Wii

 While the Nintendo 3DS and the Wii versions share the same plot, voice-overs, general gameplay, and some of the level design from the flagship versions, they are severely stripped down.
 Most notably, instead of featuring an open world environment, the player selects a level from a map screen and talks to Dr. Connors.
 Once a level is selected, Spider-Man is dropped off at the start of the level.
 The game includes sub-missions that help the player gain XP.

 Due to the lack of free roam within these versions of the game, players cannot find comic book pages or take pictures of hidden spider graffiti to unlock more suits.
 The photo mode makes use of the 3DS gyroscope, but can also be more easily controlled by the analog slider.

 The 3DS version has an exclusive game mode named "Vigilante", which is a strategy-based role-playing text game where they are given a map of locations and must complete tasks and missions and collect items needed for certain missions.
 A meter is shown with a slide moving to either a red or green marker.
 When Spider-Man successfully completes the mission, the player is awarded with Vigilante Points (VP) and Action Points (AP).
 The higher skill rank is, more locations and additional content are unlocked.
 Vigilante is compatible with Street Pass, allowing the player to trade items with other players.

 There are only two suits to unlock, aside from the Default Suit: the Classic Suit is unlocked by completing all the side missions, and the Black Suit is unlocked by completing the Vigilante Mode.

 Android, iOS and Windows Phone

 The smartphone versions follow almost the same formula, but with a different gameplay, level design, plot, and voice-overs.
 Players can explore Manhattan, while having some crimes to deal with.
 The story is linear, but the player can explore the city before entering the missions.
-The missions consist in three types: Pursue, where the player pursues Lizard and another enemies in the game, Combat, where fighting and webbing skills can be used to fight enemies to clear an objective, and Mix, in which combat and pursue is combined, and some other things too, like a "sliding" section.
-There is also a leveling system and costumes.
+There is also a leveling system, where you can unlock new skills for Spider-Man using the game's currency, and also unlockable costumes that you could buy in the game's shop, where it would also sell other items alongside them.